Letter from Captain James W. Grace

 February 25, 1864

-In this letter he writes the editors of the New Bedford, Mass. newspaper Mercury to inform them that Corporal Gooding was killed at Olustee.
+In this letter Captain Grace writes the editors of the New Bedford, Mass. newspaper Mercury to inform them that Corporal Gooding was killed at Olustee.
 Corporal James Henry Gooding was also with the 54th from the beginning.
 Beginning at Camp Meigs where the regiment was assembled and trained, through its service in the Carolinas and in Florida until just before the Battle of Olustee, Gooding wrote a long series of letters which were published in the New Bedford Mercury.
 These letter are assembled in "On the Altar of Freedom: A Black Soldier's Civil War Letters From the Front."
 (ISBN 0-446-39414-9)

 Corporal James Henry Gooding was a common seaman before he joined up.
 He first appears in history in 1856 when he was 19 years old and signed on as a seaman on a whaler in New Bedford, Mass.
 Yet somewhere in his early life he acquired an excellent classical education.
 This is evident in the content and style of his letters.
 Historians are baffled as to where he might have received such an education - he listed his home as Troy NY but there is no record of a Gooding family there in city directories from 1827 to 1862 - or why such an educated man would seek work on a whaler.
 (However, at that time the sea provided readily available employment for black men.)
 At the same time, this was fortunate for historians.
 Since so many of the Union's colored troops were uneducated, Corporal Gooding's letters offer an excellent and unique perspective on the war from the eyes of "The Sable Arm".